james1992/CampusEngineering/README.md

 # CampusEngineering
-Repository for all of my scripts pertaining to my work at UW Campus Engineering
+Repository for all of my scripts pertaining to my work at UW Campus Engineering.
+I predominantly work in python but I will also be posting some SQL snippits and eventually JavaScript based web applications.